Written by Medicover Team and Medically Reviewed by Dr Damodhar Reddy Gouni

 - Pericarditis is an inflammation of the membrane around the heart, which can be acute or chronic.
 It causes sharp, stabbing chest pain on the left side.

-- Hypertrophic cardiomyopathy is abnormal heart muscle thickening.
+- Hypertrophic cardiomyopathy is characterised by abnormal thickening of the heart muscle.
 It causes left-sided chest pain.

 - Mitral valve prolapse is an abnormal closure of a heart valve that causes chest pain and palpitations.